slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 ### Control plane

-The control plane is the build system component that orchestrates each independent build execution.
+The control plane is the build platform component that orchestrates each independent build execution.
 It is responsible for setting up each build and cleaning up afterwards.
-At SLSA Build L2+ the control plane generates and signs provenance for each build performed on the build service.
+At SLSA Build L2+ the control plane generates and signs provenance for each build performed on the build platform.
 The control plane is operated by one or more administrators, who have privileges to modify the control plane.